How to Create and Apply a Network Access Rule

 2

-The description of the rule as it will appear on your Rules page as well as when adding to a policy.
-It is useful for explaining the purpose of the rule.
+The description of the rule as it will be on your Rules page and when added to a policy.
+This is useful for explaining the purpose of the rule.

 Rule Type